If getting a Disney work from home job has always been your idea of the “Happiest Place on Earth”, you’re not alone.

 - Mickey World Travel

-I know looking at this list may have you thinking if a Disney work-from-home job is even worth pursuing with all of that competition and with the decline in visitors due to the pandemic.
+I know looking at this list may have you thinking if a Disney work-from-home job as a travel planner is even worth pursuing with all of that competition and with the decline in visitors due to the pandemic.

-Well, Disney is profiting close to $13 million dollars per day running its theme parks alone.
+Well, before 2020, Disney was profiting close to $13 million dollars per day running its theme parks alone.
 By 2021, profits have picked up again.
 There is still plenty of profit to go around.

 You’ll find a lot of travel agencies offering Disney work from home jobs to independent contractors.